maximvochten/shape-preserving-trajectory-adaptation/readme.md

 Tested for Ubuntu 18.04, ROS Melodic, eTaSL 1.3.2, Casadi 3.5.1, Orocos 2.9

+**IMPORTANT:** Clone this package using the following command:

+    git clone --recursive git@gitlab.kuleuven.be:robotgenskill/python_projects/etasl_invariants_integration.git

+Otherwise, the symbolic link between this repo and the invariants\_python repository is broken, and trajectories will not be generated
 ## Installation

 We assume that ROS and eTaSL are installed.